ceshine/ceshine-hugo/content/post/20220107-mpire-postgres-queries/index.md

 results = Parallel(n_jobs=4)(delayed(run_query)(connect_text, query, args) for query, args in payloads)
 ```

-The problem of this solution is that it creates a new connection to the database in every function call (that runs a query) and destroy it afterwards.
+The problem with this solution is that it creates a new connection to the database in every function call (that runs a query) and destroys it afterward.
 This creates significant overhead.
-More ideal way to handle this situation is to create one connection for each worker process/thread, and reuse that connection in every function call sent to the worker.
+A more ideal way to handle this situation is to create one connection for each worker process/thread and reuse that connection in every function call sent to the worker.
 This is not easily achievable in Joblib, as it does not allow you to create a persistent state in a worker.

 ### Attempt 2: Using MPIRE

-[MPIRE's “worker state”](https://slimmer-ai.github.io/mpire/usage/workerpool/worker_state.html) let you initialize worker states with a `worker_init` function before any real work and clean up the states with a `worker_exit` function after all the work are finished.
+[MPIRE's “worker state”](https://slimmer-ai.github.io/mpire/usage/workerpool/worker_state.html) let you initialize worker states with a `worker_init` function before any real work and clean up the states with a `worker_exit` function after all the work is finished.

 Let's define the two helper functions: